-What if there were a way to accelerate your English learning; to learn more in less time?
+What if there were a way to accelerate your Learn Fluent English; to learn more in less time?
 What if there were a way to become a language-learning expert, so that you’re not only learning English, but you’re also able to easily learn or absorb any language you wanted to learn?

 The First Step of English-Language Learning